massimon/draft-mdt-quic-explicit-measurements/draft-mdt-quic-explicit-measurements.md

 though its presence in a sufficient number of connections is important for the operation of networks.

-The loss bits are amenable to "greasing" described in {{GREASE}} and MUST be greased.
+The loss bits are amenable to "greasing" described in {{!RFC8701}} and MUST be greased.
 The greasing should be accomplished similarly to the Latency Spin bit greasing in {{QUIC-TRANSPORT}}.
 Namely, implementations MUST NOT include loss_bits transport parameter for a random selection of at least one in every 16